 AMSA firmly believes in comprehensive sexual education for people throughout the life cycle.
 As such, it is crucial that medical students be taught about sexual health and sexual dysfunction in order to effectively treat and teach their patients.
-An article in the Journal of the American Medical Association (JAMA) reported that in 1999, of US adults between the ages of 18-59, 43% of women and 31% of men experience sexual problems.
+An article in the Journal of the American Medical Association (JAMA) reported 43% of women and 31% of men experience sexual problems.
 Sexual problems included problems with desire, arousal, orgasm, or pain and were often secondary to other medical conditions.
-Left untreated, sexual problems appear to have an association with decreased quality of life, depression, interpersonal conflicts, and frequently lead to patient noncompliance with medications.
-Despite this high prevalence of sexual dysfunction among U.S. adults, many physicians feel inadequately prepared to manage sexual problems and support healthy sexualities, largely because they have not received sufficient training.
-Indeed, most medical schools do not yet provide a comprehensive curriculum in sexual and reproductive health.
+Left untreated, sexual problems often have an association with decreased quality of life, depression, interpersonal conflicts, and frequently lead to patient noncompliance with medications.
+Despite the high prevalence of sexual dysfunction among our patients, many physicians feel inadequately prepared to manage sexual problems and support healthy sexuality.
+In fact, our program has found that 85% of medical students report receiving less than 5 hours of medical education dedicated to sexual health.

-In 2009, AMSA launched the Sexual Health Scholars Program to begin to address the lack of attitudes, knowledge, and skills training of American medical students in sexual health education.
-We are pleased to announce that we are now taking applications to participate in the third annual Sexual Health Scholars Program.
+In 2009, AMSA launched the Sexual Health Scholars Program to begin to address the lack of knowledge and skills training of American medical students in sexual health.
+We are pleased to announce that we are now taking applications to participate in the fifth annual Sexual Health Scholars Program.
 The online course, which will run October - March, will include lectures by experts, discussions among participants, various media, and collaborative projects.
 We hope this program will help participants gain knowledge and skills toward encouraging healthy sexualities and managing sexual concerns, and that participants will use these tools to teach others.

 Please contact us if you are worried about the financial obligations; we do not want to turn anyone away for financial reasons.